The climate in climate economics: Introduction

-We point out that for the BAU scenario, the temperature increases in DICE-2016 are below those predicted by our extreme calibration, CDICE-HadGEM2-ES.
+In order to investigate the economic consequences of our different calibrations in a general equilibrium framework, we use the economic model from DICE-2016 together with our newly calibrated versions of ``CDICE'' to compute the SCC and the optimal mitigation.
+We find that in our re-calibrated model, when updated with respect to the MMM, the SCC and the optimal mitigation are very similar to the values found in DICE-2016 if we take the exact same economic parameters.\footnote{A significant difference is that the long-run temperature in DICE-2016 is substantially higher, that is, about one degree Celsius, higher than in our calibration.
+This finding holds both for the business as usual (BAU) scenario without any mitigation and the optimally mitigated scenario.} We point out that for the BAU scenario, the temperature increases in DICE-2016 are below those predicted by our extreme calibration, that is, CDICE-HadGEM2-ES.
 This finding implies that the DICE-2016 predictions are within the range of what is considered plausible in climate science.
-However, this is caused by the fact that two different flaws in the calibration of the temperature equations and the carbon cycle in DICE-2016 partially offset each other.
+However, being in the plausible range is merely caused by the fact that two different flaws in the original calibration of the temperature equations and the carbon cycle in DICE-2016 partially offset each other.
 In particular, the calibration gives the wrong results for the optimal economic response to climate change.
 In the optimal mitigation scenario, carbon taxes turn out to be too low in the sense that the temperature response of DICE-2016 now falls outside of the CMIP5 range.
-As a result, the model prescribes a higher temperature than CDICE-HadGEM2-ES.
+As a result, the model with an optimal carbon policy predicts a higher temperature than CDICE-HadGEM2-ES.

-While the calibration of the \lq\lq economic side\rq\rq \ of DICE, and in particular the damage function in DICE-2016, is often criticized for producing a too low social cost of carbon (see, e.g.,~\cite{Hansel2020}), the climate part of DICE-2016 leads to long-run temperature increases that are above typical estimates and that are consistent with the more extreme models in CMIP5.
-Unfortunately, as we show in our work, the DICE-2016 calibration does not produce reliable results for important comparative statics questions.
+As pointed out above, the SCC in the DICE-2016 calibration is oversensitive to the discount rate.
+The role of the rate of time-preference of the social planner / representative agent for the SCC and optimal carbon taxes has been extensively documented and discussed in the literature (see, e.g.,~\cite{barrage2018careful,Hansel2018}).
+While this parameter is obviously important for the SCC, we show that a large part of the quantitative results are driven by an incorrect calibration of the climate module in DICE-2016.
+Moreover, in a model with time-varying growth rates (as DICE-2016), it is not only the rate of time preference, but also the curvature of cardinal utility that determines the discount rates.
+We show that this implies that the DICE-2016 climate calibration does not produce reliable results for important comparative statics questions.